All India Institute of Medical Sciences, Delhi: History

 It has been one of my cherished dreams that for post graduate study and for the maintenance of high standards of medical education in our country, we should have an institute of this nature which would enable our young men and women to have their post graduate education in their own country.

-The old and new main OPD blocks at AIIMS, New Delhi are named after her.
+The old and new main OPD blocks at AIIMS, Delhi are named after her.
 When the bill was adopted in May 1956, it became the All India Institute of Medical Sciences Act, 1956.

 Campuses

 Emergency block building situated within the East Campus.

 The whole campus is spread over an area of 213.12 acres.

 Main campus

-AIIMS, New Delhi's main campus is located in Ansari Nagar in Delhi.
+AIIMS, Delhi's main campus is located in Ansari Nagar in Delhi.
 It is adjacent to the South Extension-II market and lies on both sides of the Sri Aurobindo Marg, southwards to the AIIMS Roundabout flyover crossing.

-AIIMS, New Delhi's main campus is divided into five smaller campuses:
+AIIMS, Delhi's main campus is divided into five smaller campuses: